Jesus-martinez-dev/Battle-game-rpg/README.md

 ## 📝 Project Description

 This repository hosts the **core logic engine** for a role-playing game (RPG) battle system.
 The project focuses on code architecture to efficiently handle the sequence of events, damage calculation, and statistical interaction between characters (heroes) and enemies.

-This work demonstrates the ability to model complex systems and apply simulation algorithms in a practical environment.

 ## 🚀 Technologies and Languages